InnuendoPi/Brautomat32/docs/en/Maischeplan/funktionen.md

 ![Control command MASH power](/docs/img/IDS-Sonderfunktion.jpg)

-_ExplainsFor information on the calculation method, see: Parameters of the GGM IDS - Temperature control - Maximum performance of the IDS._
+_For explanations of the calculation method, see: Parameters of the GGM IDS - Temperature control - Maximum performance of the IDS._

 ```json